-- The mutual fund industry had a Herfindahl-Hirschman Index number of 481 as of December 2013.
-See Investment Company Institute 2014.
-For additional discussion of the Herfindahl-Hirschman measure of mutual funds and other industries, see Stevens 2006. - 12 In order to implement a managed distribution policy, a closed-end fund must petition the Securities and Exchange Commission (SEC) for exemption from Section 19(b) and Rule 19-b1 of the Investment Company Act. - For more information on dividend policy and discounts on closed-end funds, see Johnson, Lin, and Song 2006. - For more information on closed-end fund distributions, see Gabelli Funds, LLC 2004; Nuveen Investments 2013; and Morningstar 2013. - For additional information, see Investment Company Institute, "Frequently Asked Questions About Closed-End Funds and Their Use of Leverage." - More closed-end funds may be using portfolio leverage because data are only available on the use of reverse repurchase agreements and tender option bonds.
-Portfolio leverage results from particular types of portfolio investments, including certain types of derivatives, reverse repurchase agreements, tender option bonds, and other investment or types of transactions. - For more information on the different types of closed-end fund preferred shares, see Investment Company Institute, "Frequently Asked Questions About Closed-End Funds and Their Use of Leverage." - See, e.g., Galley 2010 and Investment Company Institute, "Frequently Asked Questions About Closed-End Funds and Their Use of Leverage." - 19 For more information on the types of closed-end fund leverage, see Nuveen Investments 2013. - The Investment Company Institute conducts the Annual Mutual Fund Shareholder Tracking Survey each spring to gather information on the demographic and financial characteristics of households in the United States.
-The most recent survey was undertaken in May 2013 and was based on a sample of 4,001 U.S. households selected by random digit dialing.
+- The mutual fund industry had a Herfindahl-Hirschman Index number of 507 as of December 2014.
+For additional discussion of the Herfindahl-Hirschman measure of mutual funds and other industries, see Stevens 2006. - 12 In order to implement a managed distribution policy, a closed-end fund must petition the Securities and Exchange Commission (SEC) for exemption from Section 19(b) and Rule 19-b1 of the Investment Company Act. - 13 For more information on dividend policy and discounts on closed-end funds, see Johnson, Lin, and Song 2006. - For more information on closed-end fund distributions, see Gabelli Funds, LLC 2004; Nuveen Investments 2013; and Morningstar 2013. - 15 For additional information, see Investment Company Institute, "Frequently Asked Questions About Closed-End Funds and Their Use of Leverage." - More closed-end funds may be using portfolio leverage because data are only available on the use of reverse repurchase agreements and tender option bonds.
+Portfolio leverage results from particular types of portfolio investments, including certain types of derivatives, reverse repurchase agreements, tender option bonds, and other investment or types of transactions. - For more information on the different types of closed-end fund preferred shares, see Investment Company Institute, "Frequently Asked Questions About Closed-End Funds and Their Use of Leverage." - 18 See, e.g., Galley 2010 and Investment Company Institute, "Frequently Asked Questions About Closed-End Funds and Their Use of Leverage." - 19 For more information on the types of closed-end fund leverage, see Nuveen Investments 2013. - 20 The Investment Company Institute conducts the Annual Mutual Fund Shareholder Tracking Survey each spring to gather information on the demographic and financial characteristics of households in the United States.
+The most recent survey was conducted from May to July 2014 and was based on a dual frame sample of 6,003 U.S. households.
+Of these, 3,000 households were from a landline random digit dial (RDD) frame and 3,003 households were from a cell phone RDD frame.
 All interviews were conducted over the telephone with the member of the household who was the sole or codecisionmaker most knowledgeable about the household's savings and investments.
-For additional information on the incidence of closed-end fund ownership across mutual fundowning households by various demographic and financial characteristics, see Bogdan and Schrass 2014.
-For additional information on the Annual Mutual Fund Shareholder Tracking Survey, see Burham, Bogdan, and Schrass 2013.
+For additional information on the incidence of closed-end fund ownership across mutual fundowning households by various demographic and financial characteristics, see Bogdan and Schrass 2015.
+For additional information on the Annual Mutual Fund Shareholder Tracking Survey, see Burham, Bogdan, and Schrass 2014.